gasparzuker/latin-america-2024/slides/03-Developing-gem5-models/04-ports.md

 Reminder: This function returns an `AddrRangeList` that represents the address ranges for which the port is a responder.
 To understand this better, think about dual channel memory.
 Each channel in the memory is responsible for a subset of all the addresses in your computer.

 To define this function, we are again going to rely on `SecureMemory` and call a function with the same name from `SecureMemory`.
 Do this by adding the following code to `secure_memory.cc`:
+To define this function, we are again going to rely on `SecureMemory` and call a function with the same name from `SecureMemory`.
+Do this by adding the following code to `secure_memory.cc`:
+To define this function, we are again going to rely on `SecureMemory` and call a function with the same name from `SecureMemory`.
+Do this by adding the following code to `secure_memory.cc`:
+To define this function, we are again going to rely on `SecureMemory` and call a function with the same name from `SecureMemory`.
+Do this by adding the following code to `secure_memory.cc`:

 ```cpp